I was reading the Sun newspaper the other day and there was some article yapping on about Safemoon –

 And the funds never arrive.
 Just…gone into thing air.
 Panic.
 Go to Kraken and perform the same task but on Kraken they don’t ask you about Transfer networks.
 Funds arrive in my wallet in minutes.
 Go to Reddit and become one of those folks I quoted above.
 After some research find out that the funds are in my wallet….just not on the network my wallet is set to.
 Hey ho.
 Panic a bit less now.

-There are some funds in my wallet when I transferred over from Kraken so I can play with these I guess.
+So I guess I can play with the funds in my wallet, whatever network they’re on.
 But I need to figure out how to swap them in Pancakeface.
 Go to Reddit and see I have to install a Dapp onto my Trust Wallet because it’s IOS and yeah.
 Herm.
 Anyway, install a Dapp and find Pancakeswap.
 Load up Pancakeswap and see full funds!
 Yay!
 OK now swap over some ETH to Safemoon!
 Yay!
 Click swap.
 Oh nose!
 I can’t!
 I need BNB coin as transfer fees!
 Oh nose.
 Try to buy BNB on Wallet.
 Can’t.
 So go back to Binance to buy BNB.
 Click buy.
 But oh nose!
 Binance has suspended my account so I can’t make any financial transactions!
 Fiddlesticks.

 I tell the kindly folks over at r/cryptocurrency and am met with a tired sigh and rolled eyes.
 It’s clear: do not buy Safemoon bc it’s unusually risky.
 But I have another problem: I can’t get at my funds I transferred over from Binance bc I selected the wrong network.
 I message some Redditors directly and u/cryptpot figures what I need to do is run a bridge transfer that translates my Ethereum on one network to the network my Trust wallet is on.
 We do that and the funds arrive….but $40 short bc of fees.
 Ouch.
 Known unknowns.